eip-home/eip-arch/draft-eip-arch.md

 1. The number of available Option Types in HBH header is limited, likewise the number of available TLVs in the Segment Routing Header (SRH) is limited.
 Defining multiple Option Types or SRH TLVs for multiple use case is not scalable and puts pressure on the allocation of such codepoints.

-2. The definition and standardization of specific EIP Information Elements for the different use cases is much simpler, rather than requiring the definition of a new Option Type or SRH TLVs.
+2. The definition and standardization of specific EIP Information Elements for the different use cases will be simplified, compared to the need of requiring the definition of a new Option Type or SRH TLVs.

-3. Different use cases may share the EIP Information Elements.
+3. Different use cases may share a subset of common EIP Information Elements.

-4. Efficient and "Hardware Friendly" mechanisms can be defined when the different EIP Information Elements are carried inside the same EIP header.
+4. Efficient mechanism for the processing of the EIP header (both in software and in hardware) can be defined when the different EIP Information Elements are carried inside the same EIP header.

 # Conventions and Definitions